Hydrology Banner

 Victoria Falls (Nana’s Farm Station)

-The Zambezi River flows at Victoria Falls – Nana’s Farm Station are increasing steadily, closing the period under review at 2,498m3/s on 29th April 2025.
-The flow observed on the same date last year was lower at 711m3/s.
+The Zambezi River flows at Victoria Falls – Nana’s Farm Station peaked to 2,823m3/s on 17th May 2025, before decreasing steadily to 2,818m3/s at the close of the period under review on 19th May 2025.
+The flow observed on the same date last year was lower at 839m3/s.

 From: